Mikhail Skorodumov

 After Wrangel's defeat, Skorodumov evacuated with the army to Gallipoli, after which he moved to Bulgaria.
 As a commandant in the city of Lovech, he left with General Alexander Kutepov to the Kingdom of Yugoslavia.
 There in Yugoslavia, Skorodumov built a memorial for the fallen Russian veterans of World War I.

-In 1941, Skorodumov offered the German occupying forces in Yugoslavia to form the Russian Corps, an independent armed outfit of Russian white emigres with the purpose of defending the local Russian populace and factories from the communist guerillas who were fighting against the genocide being carried out by the Nazi aligned puppet government.
-Skorodumov hoped that the Germans would agree to deploy the Corps on the Eastern front, where it would become the centre of a Russian anti-communist liberation movement.
+In 1941, one day after the German invasion of the Soviet Union, Skorodumov proposed the formation of the Russian Protective Corps, an independent armed outfit of Russian white emigres.
+Many Russian emigres hoped for the opportunity to fight on the Eastern front, and liberate Russia from communism.
 The German forces agreed to work with Skorodumov and appointed him as the head of the Russian Corps, only to be arrested by the Gestapo three days later for proclaiming the corps as an "independent" armed force.
 Skorodumov passed on command to Boris Shteifon, whom the Germans approved of.

 After leaving jail, Skorodumov demonstratively refused to join the Corps and worked for three years as a cobbler.
-In 1944, Skorodumov decided to enlist in the Corps as a private, then went to Austria to save his family from the advancing communist armies.
+In 1944, Skorodumov decided to enlist in the Corps as a private, moving to Austria.
 He moved to the United States and pleaded with the "Humanity Calls" organization to help the veterans of the Corps receive displaced person status, thus enabling them to seek refuge in the United States.